contactandyc/another-c-library/11_red_black_tree.md

 A balanced binary search tree is useful in that you are guaranteed that finding a node will take O(logN) time where N is the number of elements in the tree.
 A binary search tree that isn't balanced has a worst case of O(N) time.
 This isn't a big deal if you have 5-10 nodes, but if you have 1 million nodes, a balanced binary search tree will take at most 21 operations.
 If the tree is not balanced, it might take 1 million operations!
 You will often see logN used in describing how long an algorithm takes.
 The base of log in this case is 2 (since computers think in terms of 0s and 1s or powers of 2).

-## Building an intuition for how red black trees work
+## The properties of a red black tree

 Red–black tree Properties (https://en.wikipedia.org/wiki/Red–black_tree)